 “Next time it won’t be a warning, Yi Jeong.”

-“I said enough!” the Shinwha heir thundered and as always, when Gu Jun Pyo wanted something, he got it.
+“I said enough!”
+The Shinwha heir thundered and as always, when Gu Jun Pyo wanted something, he got it.
 Woo Bin might be their guardian, but Jun Pyo was their leader and they respected him.

 “We talked.
 She kinda forced me to.
 And then…” Yi Jeong shrugged.
 “Let’s just say she could extract the truth even from a rock.
 I couldn’t lie to myself anymore, and most of all, I couldn’t lie to her.”